VFPX/VFPXDeployment/docs/BestPractice.md

 For the root README.md, this VFPX Deployoment will create a brief version from template.
 The file need to be altered to your needs.
 Each run of VFPX Deployoment will auto update Version number and release date.

+Notable exclusion. <u>.github\\README.md</u>.
+This file would be used by github as product documentation on the root of your project instead of the *README.md* placed there.
+This is a bit unusual.

 ## Documentation
 ### Project Documentation